Guide to essential oils

 Precautions

-• Do not use in pregnant or breastfeeding women or in children.
+• Do not use on pregnant or breastfeeding women, children under 6 years of age, or people with liver disorders.

 • Keep out of reach of children.